blackmirror-media/BMInputBox/README.md

 ## Requirements

-Built in Swift 3 for iOS 8.0+.
+Built in Swift 4 for iOS 10.0+.
 All devices supported.
 BMInputBox can be used in both Swift and in ObjectiveC projects.

-You will need Xcode 8 for version 1.3.x and above.
-You will need Xcode 7 for version 1.2.x and above.

-For older projects using Swift 2, use version 1.2.x.
-For older projects using Swift 1.2, use version 1.1.3.

 ## Adding BMInputBox To Your Project